danifg/Left2Right-Pointer-Parser/README.md

 This implementation requires Python 2.7, PyTorch 0.3.1 and Gensim >= 0.12.0.

 ### Experiments
-To train and test the parser, just include the paths for data and embeddings in the script, and run:
+To train and test the parser, just include the paths for data and embeddings in the following script, and run it:

     ./scripts/run_L2R_parser.sh